 With no introductions needed, the renowned Lucy Worsley visited Dauntsey’s school and transported us back to colourful Tsarist Russia in her entertaining and informative lecture.

 I hope our website gives you a sense of what it’s like to be at Dauntsey’s and whether your son or daughter would be happy here.
-To experience the School for yourself, please visit us.
-You’ll find open spaces and open minds.

 On Tuesday 6 February, Nigel Owens came to Dauntsey’s and gave a captivating and inspiring talk about how he became who he really is, talking about his mental health issues alongside his prolific refereeing career.

 On Sunday 20 May, 30 brave Manorites and a number of enthusiastic parents and staff gathered for an early start at Bath Abbey.

 On Friday 27 April, Dauntsey’s welcomed the 2 x Olympic champion, Heather Stanning to give a lecture on her experiences in both her military and rowing careers.

 Guy King-Reynolds, Head Master of Dauntsey’s School from 1969 to 1985, died on 9 March 2018 at the age of 94.

 Manor's Got Talent was an action packed night at the Lower School boarding house, The Manor.

 On Wednesday 7 March, the whole school came together for our Commemoration Service.

 At the end of each half of term we like to put together a summary round-up and picture gallery of some of the fun activities that our Manor pupils have enjoyed.